elastic/terraform-provider-ec/docs/index.md

   endpoint = "https://my.ece-environment.corp"

   # If the ECE installation has a self-signed certificate
-  # setting "insecure" to true is required.
+  # you must set insecure to true.
   insecure = true

   username = "my-username"